 Applications will be judged by a committee of public relations professionals, using the following criteria:

 Make sure all materials are error free and thoroughly proofread.
-All application materials must be received electronically by 12 a.m.
-EDT on June 12, 2015.
+All application materials must be posted to the electronic application portal by 12 a.m.
+EDT on May 27, 2016.
 Incomplete or late applications will not be considered.

 The PRSA Foundation created this award in honor of Ofield Dukes who died in 2011 and was an honorary trustee of the Foundation and a widely recognized leader in the public relations profession.